You hear it all the time.

 Using this as a part of a marketing strategy that’s grounded in personal outreach and relationships is important.
 At this point in your business, your website and content probably aren’t well-developed enough to turn website visitors into actual course participants.

-You’ll have to actively work to find people who might be interested, and then use a personal invitation to get them into the course.
+You’ll have to actively work to find people who might be interested, and then use a personal invitation to get these leads into the course.
 Lucky for you, that’s just what we covered in the sections above!

 And, once you have participants in the mini-course, this can lead to additional conversations about what’s next, and how you can help them.
 You will want to make sure that you have a clear call to action that leads from the mini-course into the next step you want them to take.